the Visceral self

 Writing Through the body

-The word visceral means “relating to the viscera,” also known as your internal organs.
-Another meaning is “relating to deep inward feelings rather than to the intellect.”
-We all have bodies, and when we write through them, we can access the stories that have been living inside us all along.
-Writing through the body also brings our work more fully to life on the page, gives it a stronger pulse, more breath and electricity.
+Visceral means “relating to the viscera,” also known as your internal organs.
+It also means “relating to deep inward feelings rather than to the intellect.”
+We all have bodies, and when we write through them, we access stories that have been living inside us all along.
+Writing through the body brings our work more fully alive on the page, gives it a stronger pulse, more breath and electricity.

-Join us as we inhabit ourselves on the page.
+Join us as we explore embodied writing.
 The Visceral Self is a 4-week remote class open to writers of all genres.
-In this course, we will follow visceral writing techniques wherever they lead us, including the Big Ones: sex, birth, illness, trauma, pain, recovery, etc. We’ll spend time collectively contemplating the specificities of our bodies and the history embedded in them.
+We will follow visceral writing techniques wherever they lead us, including the Big Ones: sex, birth, illness, trauma, pain, recovery, etc. We’ll contemplate the specificities of our bodies and the history embedded in them.

-Let’s read gut-punching, cheek-stroking, heart-clenching, jaw-dropping published work.
-Let’s identify the writing techniques and devices that bring the body alive on the page, then try them out ourselves.
-Aided by craft-focused readings and generative writing prompts, we’ll delve into the ways visceral, embodied writing can link personal experience to the wider world.
+We'll read gut-punching, cheek-stroking, heart-clenching, jaw-dropping published work.
+We'll identify the writing techniques and devices that bring the body alive on the page, then try them out ourselves.
+Aided by craft-focused readings and generative writing prompts, we’ll also delve into the ways visceral, embodied writing can link personal experience to the wider world.

 Elephant Rock does not discriminate against anyone, regardless of age, color of skin, national origin, race, ethnicity, religion, disability, gender expression and identity, sexual orientation, or anything else.
 We expect the same from our all of our participants.